vsrinivas/fuchsia/garnet/bin/recovery_netstack/DESIGN.md

 following the IPv4 packet to be used as padding in order to meet this minimum in case the IPv4 packet itself is not sufficiently large.

-In `recovery_netstack`, the canonical way to convey this information is through a `SerializationRequest`.
-A `SerializationRequest` represents a request to serialize a packet. `SerializationRequest`s may be nested, which results in a request to serialize a sequence of encapsulated packets.
-When a sequence of nested `SerializationRequest`s is fulfilled, the header, footer, and minimum body size requirements are computed starting with the outermost packet and working in.
-Once the innermost request is reached, it is that request's responsibility to provide a buffer:
+To accomplish this, we use the `packet` crate's `Serializer` trait.
+A `Serializer` represents the metadata needed to serialize a request in the future. `Serializer`s may be nested, which results in a `Serializer` describing a sequence of encapsulated packets to be serialized, each being used as the body of an encapsulating packet.
+When a sequence of nested `Serializer`s is processed, the header, footer, and minimum body size requirements are computed starting with the outermost packet and working in.
+Once the innermost `Serializer` is reached, it is that `Serializer`'s responsibility to provide a
+buffer:
 - The buffer must contain the body to be encapsulated in the next layer.
-The buffer is a `BufferAndRange` type, and the range identifies the bytes of the buffer to be encapsulated.
+The buffer implements the `BufferMut` trait (a superset of the functionality required by the `ParseBuffer` trait mentioned above), and the buffer's body indicates the bytes to be encapsulated by the next layer.
-- The buffer must satisfy the header, footer, and minimum body size requirements by providing enough room before and after the body range.
+- The buffer must satisfy the header, footer, and minimum body size requirements by providing enough prefix and suffix bytes before and after the body.

-Once the innermost request has produced its buffer, each subsequent packet serializes its headers and footers, expands the buffer's range to identify the whole packet as the body to be encapsulated in the next layer, and returns the buffer to be handled by the next layer.
+Once the innermost `Serializer` has produced its buffer, each subsequent packet serializes its headers and footers, expands the buffer's body to contain the whole packet as the body to be encapsulated in the next layer, and returns the buffer to be handled by the next layer.

-When control finally makes its way to a layer of the stack that has a minimimum body length requirement, that layer is responsible for consuming any bytes following the range for use as padding (and zeroing those bytes for security).
-This logic is handled by `EncapsulatingSerializationRequest`'s implementation of `serialize`.
+When control makes its way to a layer of the stack that has a minimimum body length requirement, that layer is responsible for consuming any bytes following the range for use as padding (and zeroing those bytes for security).
+This logic is handled by `EncapsulatingSerializer`'s implementation of `serialize`.

-`SerializationRequest` is implemented by a number of different types, allowing for a range of serialization scenarios including:
+`Serializer` is implemented by a number of different types, allowing for a range of serialization scenarios including:
 - Serializing a new packet in a buffer which previously stored an incoming packet.
-- Forwarding a packet by shrinking the incoming buffer's range to the body of the packet to be serialized, and then passing that buffer back down the stack of `SerializationRequest`s.
+- Forwarding a packet by shrinking the incoming buffer's range to the body of the packet to be serialized, and then passing that buffer back down the stack of `Serializer`s.

 ### In-Place Packet Modification